BilyanaSt/demo-repo-softUni/README.md

 Demo-repository-SoftUni

-This is Demo-reposotory for Software Technology
+This is Demo-repository for Software Technology